tonydiaz/goals/README.md

 5. Cloud Technologies (AWS and/or Bluemix).
 Potential certifications to better understand the technologies and how they fit in DevOps.
 6. Build more things

-##  2016-09-18
+##  2016-09-25
-- [x] Work on some PDUs
- - [x] Time Management - Safari
- - [ ] Agile Development the Role of the product owner - Safari
+- [ ] Complete section 6 in ReactJS course - two sections
- - [x] Add credit for last PDU
+- [ ] Purchase training for AWS certifications
+- [ ] Complete one domain for AWS training
 - [ ] Read chapter in Clean code
-- [x] Develop plan for AWS Solution Architect professional exam
 - [ ] Get authorization working for github project
-- [ ] Complete section 6 in ReactJS course - two sections

 ## Future items
 - [x] Setup Docker on local machine (DevOps)